Yatsynych-T/mb-test-task/README.md

    npx playwright install firefox

 5. Run the Test Script:
-   After dependencies installation, run the following test script to execute tests in Chrome and Firefox: npm run testChromeFirefox
+   After dependencies installation, run the following test script to execute tests in Chrome and Firefox headlessly in parallel:

+   npm run testChromeFirefox

+   -Or in headed mode:

+   npm run testChromeHeaded

+   npm run testFirefoxHeaded